1

 A Transitional Care Management professional is responsible for coordinating and overseeing a patient's care as they move between different healthcare settings, such as from hospital to home.
 Daily duties often include assessing patient needs, developing individualized care plans, facilitating communication between healthcare providers and family members, and ensuring all necessary follow-up appointments and medications are in place.
 They also work to identify and address potential barriers to recovery, such as social or environmental factors, to prevent hospital readmissions.
 The role involves close collaboration with physicians, nurses, social workers, and community resources to provide comprehensive support throughout the transition process.

 A transitional care manager coordinates care for patients moving between healthcare settings, such as from hospital to home, to ensure continuity and prevent readmissions.
-They assess patient needs, develop care plans, communicate with healthcare providers, and often use electronic health records to track progress.
-Strong communication skills and knowledge of healthcare protocols are essential for this role.
+They assess patient needs, develop care plans, communicate with healthcare providers, and often use electronic health records to monitor progress.
+This role requires strong communication skills and knowledge of healthcare protocols.

 What is a Transitional Care Management job?